Skip to Content

 Dragon Gate, Chinatown

-Visitors can explore landmarks such as the Dragon Gate on Grant Avenue, the oldest area of the city at Portsmouth Square, and the Tin How Temple, the oldest Taoist temple in Chinatown.
+You can explore landmarks such as Portsmouth Square, the city’s oldest area, and the Tin How Temple, the oldest Taoist temple in Chinatown.

 Coit Tower